SUYASHHAGARWAL/Sorting-Visualizer/README.md

 # Sorting_Visualizer

-This project was made to help people learn about sorting techniques with visualization.
+This project was created to assist people in understanding sorting algorithms through visual demonstrations.